AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```bash
 pip install https://gitlab.com/Salvus/SalvusMeshLite/-/archive/master/SalvusMeshLite-master.zip
 ```
 The mesher runs on a single processor, so there is no need to install it on an HPC cluster.
-It can generate very large-scale meshes locally.
+It can efficiently generate large-scale meshes on a laptop.

 Verify the installation by
 ```bash